OCA/account-invoicing/account_payment_term_extension/README.rst

 This module extends the functionality of payment terms to :

 * support rounding, months and weeks on payment term lines
+* allow to set more than one day of payment in payment terms
 * allow to apply a chronological order on lines
  * for example, with a payment term which contains 2 lines
   * on standard, the due date of all lines is calculated from the invoice date